kamaaal0786/OIBSIP/weather app/README.md

 A clean, minimalist desktop weather application built with Python.

 I created this project to explore **GUI development** and **API chaining**.
-Unlike standard weather apps that require complex API keys, this tool uses a custom logic flow to fetch data seamlessly using Openn-Meteo.
+Unlike standard weather apps that require complex API keys, this tool uses a custom logic flow to fetch data seamlessly using Open-Meteo.

+*(Note for the user: Take a screenshot of your app, name it screenshot.png, and upload it to your GitHub repo for this image to show up\!)*

 ## **🚀 Key Features**

 * **No API Keys Needed:** Built on the Open-Meteo architecture, allowing the app to run immediately without user configuration.
+* **Two-Step Data Fetching:**
-* Two-Step Data Fetching: 1\.
-Geocoding: Converts city names (e.g., "Tokyo") into precise Latitude/Longitude coordinates.
+  1. **Geocoding:** Converts city names (e.g., "Tokyo") into precise Latitude/Longitude coordinates.
-  2\.
-Meteorology: Uses coordinates to fetch live weather data.
+  2. **Meteorology:** Uses coordinates to fetch live weather data.
 * **Modern UI:** A custom dark-themed interface built with Tkinter, moving away from the default "gray" system look.
 * **Resilient Error Handling:** The app manages network timeouts and invalid city names gracefully without crashing.